Department of English

 Most students have the catalog year for when they began classes as the Fresno State campus.
 You may change your catalog year, but you then must meet all of the requirements for that catalog year.

-Note: If your catalog year is between AY 2003-04 and AY 2018-19, you will have one set of requirements, and if your catalog is AY 2019-20, you will have a different set of requirements.
+Note: If your catalog year is between AY 2003-04 and AY 2018-19, you will have one set of requirements, and if your catalog is AY 2019-20 or later, you will have a different set of requirements.

 If you aren’t sure what your catalog year is, it will be identified at the top of your Degree Progress Report, which you can access through the My Fresno State portal.

-For more, you can visit the Academic Regulations page of the University Catalog website, and click on "Choice of Catalog."
+For more, you can visit the Academic Regulations webpage of the University Catalog website, and click on "Choice of Catalog."

 Visit the University Catalog website.
-In the left index, click on "Courses by Department" and then search for English.
+In the left index, click on "Courses" and then in the Course Filter box search for ENGL under prefix.

-Visit the English Department's Students page for a list of current topics courses being offered.
+Visit the English Department's Student Resources page for a list of current topics courses being offered, including the topics for the Engl 195 senior seminar course.

-Visit the English Department's advising info page for guidelines and contact information.
+Visit the English Department's advising info page for general guidelines and contact information.

 What can’t you do?